zammad/zammad-admin-documentation/channels/email/filters.rst

     results in a new ticket.
 It will add the tag though if it is missing, even if the mail is an update to an existing ticket.

-It should be borne in mind that the combined attributes build on each other.
 If a filter is no longer needed, it can either be temporarily set inactive or deleted directly.